JPLMLIA/vercye_ops/docs/docs/Vercye/inputs.md

 ### Purpose
 Each **Region of Interest (ROI)** is represented as a GeoJSON file within its respective **timepoint** directory.

+### Converting Shapefiles to GeoJSON
+We expect you data ti initially be in **.shp (shapefile)** format.
+Use the provided scripts to convert it:
+- **Single Administrative Level:** Use `apsim/convert_shapefile_to_geojson.py` if the shapefile contains a uniform administrative level.
+- **Mixed Administrative Levels:** Use `apsim/prepare_shapefile.py` to standardize the shapefile before conversion.

+[!CAUTION]
+Ensure your shapefiles contains only geometries at the same administrative level if skipping `prepare_shapefile.py`!

 ### File Naming Convention
 Each GeoJSON file must follow the format:
 ```plaintext